samcofer/sol-eng-docker/k8s.md

 ## Getting Started

+You will need:
-You will need a working Kubernetes installation with `kubectl`, along with `jq`, `curl`, `docker` and `make`.
+- a working Kubernetes installation with `kubectl` on your `PATH`
+- `jq`
+- `curl`
+- `docker`
+- `make`.

-The easiest way to do this on Mac is with the Kubernetes installation that is bundled with Docker.
+The easiest way to do this on Mac is with the Kubernetes installation that is bundled with Docker (see more below).
 Then do `brew install jq` too!
 It's a pretty awesome tool.

+You will also need a license (right now for RSP) that is used below.
+For more tips on getting started, check out the section below on setup.

 ```
 # create rstudio namespace and LDAP seed users